richardnaik/lamp/README.md

 # webserver Cookbook

-Provisions a LAMP server on CentOS 7.2 with Apache, PHP 7.0, and Percona Server 5.7.
+Provisions a LAMP server on CentOS 7.2 with Apache, PHP 7.0, and MariaDB Server 10.1.
 This cookbook was written for personal use as both a development enviroment and a production server, and also for experimenting with Chef and Terraform.